 Why Do Dogs Nibble On Blankets

-As we said earlier, canine animals have the tendency to chew things.
+As we said earlier, canine animals tend to chew things.
 For dogs, it’s pretty normal to chew on blankets.

 1. Your Dog Needs Attention

 Dogs are generally attention seekers.
 They often want to seek the attention of their owner.
-Or simply maybe want to spend time together with you
+Or maybe he or she wants to spend time together with you.

 Staying alone all day makes dogs bored.
 And it makes them do various unwanted behaviors.

-They think of you as one of their pack and follow you everywhere, even the bathroom.
+They think of you as one of their pack and follow you everywhere, even in the bathroom.

-If you can’t manage much time for your dog, then this could be the cause behind it.
-Normally taking your dog out for a walk or playing with him will help reduce it.
+If you can’t manage much time for your dog, this could be the cause.
+Usually, taking your dog out for a walk or playing with him will help reduce it.

 2. Problem With Nutrition

 Dogs need a fixed amount of calories in their diet.
-If their food doesn’t have that required amount of calories, they can be malnourished.
+They can be malnourished if their food doesn’t have the required amount of calories.

-You can notice if your dog is getting the proper nutrients by their feces, fur, and their behavior.
-Your dog will be less active, less interested in playing.
+You can notice if your dog is getting the proper nutrients through their feces, fur, and behavior.
+Your dog will be less active and less interested in playing.

-Chewing on non-food objects could possibly be a sign that your dog is hungry.
+Chewing on non-food objects could be a sign that your dog is hungry.

-If you notice your dog being inactive and nibbling on your blanket then you should check up on its diet.
+If you notice your dog being inactive and nibbling on your blanket, you should check on its diet.

-You should check on what your dog is eating, and how many calories it needs.
+You should check what your dog is eating and how many calories it needs.
 This could solve the nibbling problem effectively.

-But be careful giving your dog fried foods, because that is very harmful to it.
+But be careful giving your dog fried foods, which is very harmful.

 Nibbling on your blanket can be the way your dog releases its stress.

 Do notice if your pet friend is stressed or not.
-You will see that your dog spends a lot of time sleeping, constant pacing, yawning.
+You will see that your dog spends a lot of time sleeping, constantly pacing, and yawning.

-Trying to reduce the stress of your dog is the best way to deal with this.
+Reducing stress on your dog is the best way to deal with this.